About

 together over pizza and drinks every several months,

-so that Catholics who ARE loyal to the Holy See and
+so that Catholics who are loyal to the Holy See and

 the Holy Father, can discuss current issues, raise

-questions and clarify concerns.
+questions, and clarify concerns.

 Why pizza?